 About me

-In 2012 I had my first real experience on the field.
-I started collaborating with a local web agency that developed websites with a custom CMS.
-It wasn't something really relevant, in fact I usually omit that experience because it lasted only for few months, but it teached me a lot.
+What started as a hobby eventually became my profession.
+In 2012, I had my first real experience in the field, collaborating with a small local web agency that developed websites using a custom CMS.
+Although the experience lasted only a few months, it taught me a lot about real-world development, teamwork, and the importance of structure in software projects.

-In 2013 I decided to move forward and I started working as a freelance developer with customers like companies, agencies and shops.
-It was an amazing opportunity for me, indeed I learnt how to manage resources, time, money and deadlines.
-Being close to customers pushed me to be as more precise as possibile on every aspects of the job: starting from the first meeting with the stakeholders to the go-live of the project.
+In 2013 I decided to move forward and I started working as a freelance developer collaborating with companies, agencies, and small businesses.
+It was an amazing opportunity for me, indeed I learnt to manage projects, deadlines and client relationships.
+Working closely with customers pushed me to be as more precise as possibile on every aspects of the job: starting from the first meeting with the stakeholders to the go-live of the project.

 Service Lab (2014-2016)

 Service Lab was the first agency I collaborated with.
-My task was to build websites from scratch by using Joomla CMS and T3 Framework, paying attention to the general UX and the responsive design, in order to optimize web pages for mobile devices.
-I guess this has been a significant trigger to my career, because in Service Lab I started "being obsessed" with performances and optimizations.
+My task was building websites from scratch using Joomla CMS and T3 Framework, paying attention to the general UX and the responsive design, in order to optimize web pages for mobile devices.
+This has been a significant trigger to my career, because in Service Lab I started "being obsessed" with performances and optimizations.
 Since smartphones were becoming crucial in our daily life, websites had to be compliant and optimized for that type of navigation.
 Beside the "mobile first" UI development, it was also important to develop products that used as less resources as possible (CSS, JavaScript and lazy images).

 2015 was another important year for my career, because I was assigned a complex project - a full web stack application - to be developed from scratch.
-Here I met Laravel and it was love at first sight, indeed it's been 9 years that I have been developing full stack applications with it and I still love it as the first time.
+Here I discovered Laravel and it was love at first sight, indeed it's been 10 years that I have been developing full stack applications with it and I still love it as the first time.

 SuperDesign (2015-2017)